IU4308/example-website/README.md

-## Example blog website created with Next.js 15
+## Example blog website built with the Next.js 15

 [See Website](https://example-website-kohl.vercel.app/)